Home > 12 Steps to a healthier child... and parent! > Sensory Calming and Sensory Mealtime Strategies

 •Sensory Processing Issues

-•Tone, decreased coordination or physical limitations
+•Low or high muscle tone, decreased coordination or physical limitations

 •Lack of good positioning, routines and reasonable portions